lj-ditrapani/game-of-life-rust/README.md

 ----

 - 16 X 16 is a little small...
+- put tests in separate file
 - Make a crate?
 - Would be so much cooler if it updated the char cells in place ncurses style.
+  I don't see any curses library for rust, but libtcod or piston_window look promising.